jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         and satisfactorily as possible.
 Usually, between 2 and 5 days is the time it takes for most people to restart their usual activities.</p>\n"
     - question: Are these implants more expensive than normal implants?
-      answer: "<p>Undoubtedly! taking into account that they are up to 4 times longer than conventional ones and much more titanium is needed for their manufacture, they require operating room and general anesthesia, instruments and surgical components of advanced design, a longer and more invasive major surgery intervention
+      answer: "<p>Undoubtedly!, taking into account that they are up to 4 times longer than conventional ones and much more titanium is needed for their manufacture, they require operating room and general anesthesia, instruments and surgical components of advanced design, a longer and more invasive major surgery intervention